seedubjay/seedubjay.github.io/you-are-being-watched.md

 [Another strategy](https://sensorid.cl.cam.ac.uk/) monitors an iPhone's exact acceleration and orientation when held in the owner's hand to determine exactly how each iPhone's gyroscope and accelerometer were calibrated when it was built, uniquely identifying it.

-Fingeprints can also be combined with other strategies to become even more valuable.
+Fingerprints can also be combined with other strategies to become even more valuable.
 If two fingerprinted devices are often using the same IP address or logged into the same accounts, they are probably owned by the same user.
 These fingerprints can therefore be connected to create an even more detailed profile of that user.

 There are no easy solutions here since every new technological development, like memory caches and gyroscopes, can become new potential targets for fingerprinting.